peejaywk/PremierFootball/README.md

 <a name="technologies"></a>
 ## Technologies Used
-* This website uses HTML and CSS programming languages.
+* This website uses HTML, CSS & JavaScript programming languages.
 * [Bootstrap 5.0.0 beta2](https://getbootstrap.com/)
 * [GitPod](https://gitpod.io/) was use as the development environment.
 * [GitHub](https://github.com/) was used for configuration control and to host the website.